Tyson Foods heir and CFO charged with public intoxication

-Tyson Foods’ Chief Financial Officer John R. Tyson __ a great-grandson of the company’s founder __ has been charged with public intoxication and criminal trespassing after allegedly entering a stranger’s home and falling asleep on her bed.
+FAYETTEVILLE, Ark.
+(AP) — Tyson Foods’ Chief Financial Officer John R. Tyson — a great-grandson of the company’s founder — has been charged with public intoxication and criminal trespassing after allegedly entering a stranger’s home and falling asleep on her bed.

 According to an incident report provided by the Fayetteville, Arkansas, police department, officers received a call early Sunday morning from a woman who had returned home to find a man she didn’t know sleeping in her bed.